skupperproject/refdog/input/resources/overview.md

 # Skupper resource overview

+Skupper uses Kubernetes-style custom resources to configure and deploy Skupper networks, for both Kubernetes and non-Kubernetes platforms.
+The Skupper resources provide a declarative interface that simplifies automation and supports integration with other tools.

+#### Controller

+The Skupper controller is responsible for processing input resources and producing output resources.

 - CRDs and the Skupper controller (and system equivalent)
-- A declarative API.
-- It is the basis for all Skupper configuration.
-- Skupper uses YAML resources for configuration
-- These are Kubernetes custom resources.
-They are used for non-Kube platforms as well.
-- The resources are primary.
-Everything goes through the standard resources.
-All of Skupper's logic is in the controller that processes the resources.
-The CLI's job is to create and submit resources.
+- All of Skupper's logic is in the controller that processes the resources.

-#### Controller

-The Skupper controller is responsible for processing Skupper resources and producing output resources.

 - Control plane
 - Input resources and output resources
 - Router config